 The Gators finished the fall 31st in total defense (349.3 yards per game allowed) and 69th in scoring defense (27.3 points per game).
 For perspective, the program hadn’t finished a season giving up that many points per contest since 1946 (29.3) and gave up more yards in only one season (361.8 in 2007) since 2004.

 “I’m not really worried about what happened last year.
-I’m worried about what’s going to happen moving forward,” Grantham said. “… Really, the biggest thing right now is trying to instill the core values of competitive toughness, mental and physical toughness, understanding that attention to detail matters, exactness matters, playing hard matters.
+I’m more about what’s going to happen moving forward,” Grantham said. “… The biggest thing right now is really trying to instill the core values of competitive toughness, mental and physical toughness, understanding that attention to detail matters, exactness matters, playing hard matters.
 Being able to define that for them.”

 Until spring practice starts next month, though, the coaches can’t actually work with the players, who are going through their offseason strength and conditioning program right now.